next submission cycle: apr 2027

 Think of it like a hard workout: there's effort, heat, and strain in the moment, and then clarity, strength, and relief once you're through it.
 If reading this excites you, that's a great sign that this program is for you.

-Is The Council a membership?
+Is the Council a membership?

 Yes.
 This is an annual membership, not a one-off program.
 We've designed it for your company or peer group to come together and go deeper and deeper every year.